Bridge Shelter

 Isn't creating more services going to get us invaded from Portland's homeless since they are tearing their camps down and enforcing drug laws starting soon?
 Seems like an idea to get Vancouver to pay for Portland's problems.

-James asked about 1 month ago
+James asked 3 months ago

 That has not been the case historically.
 Most people experiencing homelessness in Vancouver were last housed in Vancouver or elsewhere in Clark County.
 Portland’s enforcement of their camping laws begins with the offer of shelter to people in camps — if people refuse shelter, they could be cited and/or arrested for a misdemeanor charge.